mimiquate/tower_slack/README.md

 Instructions to create the Slack Webhook URL in https://api.slack.com/messaging/webhooks.

+That's it.

+It will automatically report any errors (exceptions, throws or abnormal exits) occurring in your application.
+That includes errors in any plug call (including Phoenix), Oban jobs, async task or any other Elixir process.

 ## Manual reporting

 You can manually report errors just by informing `Tower` about any manually caught exceptions, throws or abnormal exits.